inngest/inngest/pages/blog/_posts/ai-personalization-and-the-future-of-developer-docs.md

 You can ask it to create a function by simply tagging it in a message, like so:

-> ***@inngestabot Send a welcome email to a new user.***
+> **_@inngestabot Send a welcome email to a new user._**

 ![Example prompt to Inngest discord bot to generate durable workflow that sends a welcome email to a new user](/assets/blog/openai-durable-functions-with-inngest/discord-message.gif)

-Slash commands for Discord bots still rely on long-lived, serverful connections, for example to listen to incoming messages as requried here.
+Slash commands for Discord bots still rely on long-lived, serverful connections, for example to listen to incoming messages as required here.
 To handle this event in a serverless Inngest function required a workaround.

 For this, we placed a tiny piece of Deno code on [Fly.io](http://Fly.io) using [Discordeno](https://deno.land/x/discordeno) that boots up a bot and emits an Inngest event whenever a request to create a function is received.